 While traditional security can help deter crime, intelligent video analytics takes a company’s security to another level.
 For instance, artificial intelligence makes it possible to search feeds.
 An analyst could search for “woman wearing purple” or make and model of a suspicious car.

-The Verge reveals another powerful use for AI tied with video surveillance.
+reveals another powerful use for AI tied with video surveillance.
 Someone in Idaho had built a dam.
 To ensure compliance with environmental regulations, they needed to count the number of fish making it over the top of the structure.

 Originally, someone would watch the fish and keep track.
 This process leaves a lot of room for human error.
 The person could lose track or miss some fish.
 Idaho found a better way using remote video surveillance.
 They had a system built that could identify types of fish making it to the top of the structure.